MKun1/Child-Empowerment-Web-Platform/README.md

 2. Navigate to the project directory:
 3. Open the home.html file in your preferred browser to view the platform locally.

+## Contributing
+Contributions are welcome!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Commit your changes and open a pull request.

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 ## Contact
 If you have any questions or suggestions, feel free to contact me at kundaimduduzi2@gmail.com